ashutosh60/FraudCallsDetection/README.md

 Please sign in to Power BI account first in order to view the report graph embedded in the website hosted on Microsoft Azure.

-The Azure Services used are as follows:
+The **Azure Services** used are as follows:
-1. Azure Portal: This is used to create Azure Stream Analytics job in order to analyse the fraud calls from the input data.
-Also used to create App Service to host website.
+1. **Azure Portal:** This is used to create Event Hubs, Azure Stream Analytics job and also used to create App Service to host website.
-2. Event Hubs: This is used to storing the input data before analysis.
+2. **Event Hubs:** This is used to storing the input data before analysis.
-3. Azure Stream Analytics: Used to analyse the fraud calls from the input data.
+3. **Azure Stream Analytics:** Used to analyse the fraud calls from the input metadata of phone calls.
 Input is taken in Event Hubs, SQL query used to detect the fradulent call data, output is sent to Power BI for plotting line chart showing the number of fraud calls at a given instant of time.
-4. Azure App Service: Used to create and host a webapp by uploading the code from this repository on Azure app service in order to display Power BI chart analysis.
+4. **Azure App Service:** Used to create and host a webapp by uploading the code from this repository on Azure app service in order to display Power BI chart analysis.

 Other service used is:  Power BI: This is used as output of Azure Stream analytics job.